leanprover-community/mathlib4/docs/macro_guide.md

   | `({$x}) => `(Set.singleton $x)
   | `({$x, $xs:term,*}) => `(Set.insert $x {$xs,*})

-/- Provided `Set` is in scope, these are all we need for `{1, 2, 3}` to be valid notation to create a literal set -/
+/- Provided `Set` has been imported, these are all we need for `{1, 2, 3}` to be valid notation to create a literal set -/

 ```